HABduino/HABduino/Software/habduino_v4/README.md

 ## Move to Flextrack

 We strongly recommend you move to Dave Akermans Flextrack as this is updated and maintained.
-We have forked the Flextrack code here https://github.com/HABduino/FlexTrack and made Habduino specific amendments.
+The Flextrack code is here https://github.com/daveake/FlexTrack and has Habduino specific amendments.

 ## Disclaimer